panzouh/argo-repository/docs/monitoring/prometheus-msteams.md

   - myhook: https://office.com/not/a/working/hook
 ```

-In order to enable it in Alertmanager, add this section of code in `monitoring.prometheus.chart.values.alertmanager.configurationFile` :
+In order to enable it in Alertmanager, add this section of code in `monitoring.prometheus.values.alertmanager.configurationFile` :

 ```yaml
 configurationFile: